LoanBuilder: A PayPal Service Review

 LoanBuilder has a quick and easy application process.

 The first step is to fill out an online pre-qualification form.
-You can choose to sign in using your PayPal account (in which case LoanBuilder will already have some of your information) or as a guest.
+You can sign in using your PayPal account (in which case, LoanBuilder will already have some of your information) or as a guest.
 The application has five steps: Contact Info, Personal Info, Business Location, Business Details, and Verify Identity.
-In all, LoanBuilder advertises that this form only takes five to ten minutes to complete.
+LoanBuilder advertises that this form only takes five to ten minutes to complete.

-On submitting the application, LoanBuilder will let you know if you’ve been approved to continue the process or not.
+After submitting the application, LoanBuilder will let you know if you’ve been approved to continue the process.
 To determine eligibility, LoanBuilder evaluates your business’s financials and overall health, as well as your personal credit history.
-If pre-approved, you will receive estimated rates and fees, and you will be able to customize your borrowing amount and term length.
+If pre-approved, you will receive estimated rates and fees, and you can customize your borrowing amount and term length.

-When you have settled on your terms, you will have to complete a full application.
-The documentation required varies based on your business’s situation, but you should expect to submit various documents, such as recent bank statements.
+When you have settled on your terms, you have to complete a full application.
 In this stage, LoanBuilder will perform a hard check on your credit, which might have a small impact on your credit score.
 If approved for a loan, you must electronically sign a contract before receiving your funds.

 I Got A Loan From LoanBuilder.
 Now What?

 To repay, LoanBuilder will automatically deduct payments every week from your business checking account.
-You will be able to choose the day of the week on which payments are withdrawn.
+You can choose the day of the week on which payments are withdrawn.

 LoanBuilder Declined My Loan.
 Now What?